nabilchamas/palindrome/README.md

 - AngularJS 1.4.3

 To run the server code:
-1) Navigate from the terminal to where your "palindrome/" folder is located en execute:
+1) Navigate from the terminal to where your "palindrome/" folder is located and execute:
 ``` bash
 $ node server.js
 ```